Hohenems family: 16th to 18th centuries

 Contrary to the general decline of the knightly nobility in the 16th century, the Lords of Ems succeeded in expanding their rule and rising to the imperial nobility.

 Marx Sittich I von Ems (1466–1533) became a Colonel and General of the Swabian League.
 During campaigns in Italy, around 1530, he succeeded in marrying one of his sons, Wolf-Dietrich (1507–1538), to Clara of the Milanese Medici di Marignano family, whose brother, Gian Giacomo "Il Mendeghino" (d.
 1555), was a condottiere and whose other brother, Giovanni Angelo, was a cardinal.
 The latter adopted the name and coat of arms of the (unrelated) Florentine Medici family and was elected Pope Pius IV in 1559.
 He immediately endowed his numerous Italian and German nephews with benefices to secure his power.
 As early as 27 April 1560, Wolf-Dietrich's sons (Jakob Hannibal, the later Cardinal Marx Sittich III and Gabriel) and their cousin Marx Sittich II were elevated to the rank of Imperial Count by the Emperor.

 Markus Sittikus von Hohenems was created a Cardinal by his papal uncle in 1561 and promoted to Governor of the March of Ancona.
 From 1561 to 1589 he served as Bishop of Constance and then at the Curia in Rome.
-Markus Sittikus' brother Jakob Hannibal von Hohenems became general in the troops of Charles V and Philip II.
+Markus Sittikus' brother Jakob Hannibal I von Hohenems became general in the troops of Charles V and Philip II.
 His cousins were the Milanese Cardinal Charles Borromeo and Cardinal Federico Borromeo, and his nephews were Wolf Dietrich von Raitenau, who later became Prince-Archbishop of Salzburg from 1587 to 1612, and Markus Sittikus IV von Hohenems (youngest son of Jakob Hannibal), who also rose to become Prince-Archbishop of Salzburg from 1612 to 1619.